JMakim/cybersecurityUofTCopy/Class-B/08-Networking-Fundamentals/3/Activities/11_Enumeration_with_traceroute/unsolved/readme.md

    2. Determine where in their transmission (at which hop) the transmission failed.

-   3. Document a summary of your findings to be provided to CompuCom using a [Traceroute Mapper tool](https://stefansundin.github.io/traceroute-mapper/) to convey the path of the traffic.
+   3. Document a summary of your findings to be provided to CompuCorp using a [Traceroute Mapper tool](https://stefansundin.github.io/traceroute-mapper/) to convey the path of the traffic.

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.